 One of the best things about Leadpages as a company is the sheer volume of high-quality content it puts out for everyone to access.

-There are several other on-demand webinars, courses, and many other resources that you can take advantage of ( even without being a Leadpages user, in some cases).
+There are several other on-demand webinars, courses, and case studies of successful entrepreneurs — in addition to many other resources that you can take advantage of ( even without being a Leadpages user, in some cases).

 While you are there, you should certainly listen to Leadpages Podcasts featuring the very best of the folks out there such as Rand Fishkin, Ashley Ann Jones, Ruth Soukup, and Rachel Luna.

 Leadpages is still one of the most competitively priced and pocket-friendly landing page software suites available today.